-The following table sets forth certain information known to us with respect to the beneficial ownership of our common stock as of April 6, 2017, by (i) each person who, to our knowledge, beneficially owns 5% or more of the outstanding shares of our common stock, (ii) each of our directors and nominees for director, (iii) each named executive officer (as listed in the Summary Compensation Table, which appears later in this proxy statement), and (iv) all current directors and executive officers as a group.
+The following table sets forth certain information known to us with respect to the beneficial ownership of our common stock as of March 16, 2018, by (i) each person who, to our knowledge, beneficially owns 5% or more of the outstanding shares of our common stock, (ii) each of our directors and nominees for director, (iii) each named executive officer (as listed in the Summary Compensation Table, which appears later in this proxy statement), and (iv) all current directors and executive officers as a group.
 Except for shares of our common stock held in brokerage accounts that may, from time to time, together with other securities held in those accounts, serve as collateral for margin loans made from such accounts, none of the shares reported as beneficially owned by our directors or executive officers are currently pledged as security for any outstanding loan or indebtedness.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 These rules generally attribute beneficial ownership of securities to persons who possess sole or shared voting power or investment power with respect to those securities.
 Unless otherwise indicated, the persons or entities identified in this table have sole voting and investment power with respect to all shares shown as beneficially owned by them, subject to applicable community property laws.
+The table lists applicable percentage ownership based on 12,598,552 shares of our common stock outstanding as of March 16, 2018.
+The number of shares beneficially owned includes shares of our common stock that each person has the right to acquire within 60 days of March 16, 2018, including upon the exercise of stock options or warrants.
+These stock options and warrants are deemed outstanding for the purpose of computing the percentage of outstanding shares of our common stock owned by such person but are not deemed outstanding for the purpose of computing the percentage of outstanding shares of our common stock owned by any other person.

-Name and address of beneficial owner(1) Number of Shares Beneficially Owned(2) Percent of Class
+Name and address of beneficial owner(1) Number of Shares Beneficially Owned Percent of Class

-Randal J. Kirk(3) The Governor Tyler 1881 Grove Avenue Radford, Virginia 24141 6,091,777 68.6 %
+Randal J. Kirk(2) The Governor Tyler 1881 Grove Avenue Radford, Virginia 24141 9,076,753 64.2 %

-Abbott Laboratories(4) 200 Abbott Park Road Abbott Park, IL 60064 737,669 8.3%
+Abbott Laboratories(3) 200 Abbott Park Road Abbott Park, IL 60064 693,024 5.5%

-Ronald L. Stotish 85,668
+Ronald L. Stotish 104,961

-David A. Frank 33,334
+David A. Frank 39,824

-Alejandro Rojas 6,667
+Alejandro Rojas 14,980

-Richard J. Clothier 36,999
+Richard J. Clothier 49,901

-Jack A. Bobo -
+Jack A. Bobo - -

-Christine St.Clare 5,800
+Christine St.Clare 8,821

-Richard L. Huber 32,711
+Richard L. Huber 34,932

 Rick Sterling 95

-James C. Turk 6,600
+James C. Turk 14,585

-Executive officers and directors as a group (10 persons) 235,687 2.6%
+Executive officers and directors as a group (10 persons) 272,052 2.1%